DalSoft/DalSoft.RWC/README.md

 ## Where are my bundles?

-Everything is under wwwroot/dist, you can change the output folder in your webpack.config.
+Everything is under wwwroot/dist.
+You can change the output folder in your webpack.config.

 A typical project might look like:
 ```